OneManStudio-IL/mocpilot-app/docs/Introducing/about-app.md

 ## 🧱 Visual Programming with Scratch-Based Interface

-Controlz incorporates a Scratch-based visual programming language, enabling users to:
+MOCPilot incorporates a Scratch-based visual programming language, enabling users to:

 - Design both simple and complex programs for LEGO® models, mechanisms, and robots.
 - Utilize an intuitive drag-and-drop interface, making it accessible for users of all ages and skill levels.